 To reach the Jockey Hill-Wintergreen Ridge Trail: Take Route 209 to the Sawkill Road exit towards Woodstock.
 Take Sawkill Road past the Town of Kingston offices and a bridge continuing onward to a Jockey Hill Road.
 Make a left onto Jockey Hill and continue straight onto unpaved Old Dump Woods Road.
 Stay on the Woods Road to a small 5 car trailhead parking lot with a gate over the road.

 Ulster County Tourism (800-342-5826) and the Rondout Visitors center (800-331-1518) can provide information about recreating in this area and other amenities.
-Use the links provided near the bottom of the right column to access their websites.
-I Love New York Travel Guides are also available.
+Use the links at right to access their websites.